w3hc/gov/README.md

 ## Motivation

 Provide a coordination tool that fits the needs of everyday people.
-Orgs, federations of orgs, activists, neighborhoods, stewards of the commons, collectives, and other communities should be able to take advantage of it.
+Orgs, federations of orgs, activists, neighborhoods, stewards of the commons, collectives, and other communities are invited to deploy their own DAO.

-We need DAOs to be secure, scalable and easy to use.

 - [Documentation](https://w3hc.github.io/gov-docs/)
 - [W3HC DAO on Tally](https://www.tally.xyz/gov/w3hc)